StevenButtifint/contract-whist-multiplayer-client/README.md

 - Refreshed my knowledge of class programming in python.
 - Refined my utilisation of static methods and internal class methods.
-- Improved my pythonic modular approach to projects to allow them to scale easier.
+- Improved my modular approach to projects allowing them to scale easier.
-- Improved my frame managment and optimisation skills with Tkinter GUI toolkit.
+- Improved my frame management and optimisation skills with Tkinter GUI toolkit.

 [Back To The Top](#contract-whist-multiplayer-client)